Do You Have to Take Thyroid Medication For Life Once You Start?

 We won’t discuss these cases because they aren’t important for our discussion.

-If you do have a version of ESS which results in hypothyroidism, then that condition will be permanent and irreversible.
+If you do have a version of ESS that results in hypothyroidism, then that condition will be permanent and irreversible.

 This is because the thyroid is regulated at several steps including two which are found in the brain.